martenframework/marten/docs/docs/models-and-databases/reference/query-set.md

 ## Field predicates

 Below are listed all the available [field predicates](../queries.md#field-predicates) that can be used when filtering query sets.
+Implementing custom field predicates is also a possibility that is documented in [Create custom field predicates](../how-to/create-custom-field-predicates.md).

 ### `contains`